HitaloM/PyKorone/wiki/docs/Privacy policy.md

 For the proper functionality of the bot, we are saving some data inconspicuously.
 Here are all the non-obvious things we are saving:

+### Settings and save-able content
+Configurations and content such as notes, filters, etc.

-## Users
+### Users
 - First and second names;
 - User ID, Telegram username;
 - Telegram language;
 - Timestamp of the date when Sophie had seen the user for the first and the last time.
+- Chat memeberships

-## Chats
+### Chats
 - Chat name;
 - Chat ID;
 - Username and Chat ID;
 - Chat admins.

-## Messages
+### Messages
-- Temporary cached message time history, authors and count (only when antiflood feature is activated).
-- Temporary cached temporary message text, author and count (only when AI is activated)
+- If the Antiflood is explicitly enabled - cached message send times and authors.
+- If the AI Features are explicitly activates - cached message texts and authors (last 48h)

+# How we use the data
+We are processing, storing, managing all the data strictly only on the Sophie's virtual machines, with all the latest security updates automatically installed weekly.

+# Rights to process

+### Retrieve your data
+Use '/export' command in your Private Message with Sophie to retrieve stored information.

+### Remove your consent and delete data
+You are able to remove your consent at any time.
+You can do that by stopping using Sophie (sending Telegram messages) and removing the previously saved content (such as notes, filters, etc).
+The non-critical information would be automatically removed typically after 48 hours automatically.

+We have legitimate interest to store the essential information (such as: Warnings, Federation Bans and User ID with Names.) indefinitely that are required to the functioning of
+Sophie.
+Sophie is using those data to protect chats/groups/channels.

+# Third parties

+### AI
+When AI features are activated, you automatically agree with the OpenAI's privacy policy - https://openai.com/enterprise-privacy/
+For some AI features, such as ChatBot feature, we would pass the context that could include cached chat's message history (typically less than 20 messages)

-## Crashlytics
+### Crashlytics
 Crashlytics significantly help Sophie to be stable.
 We are trying to log as few data as possible.
 By using Sophie you agree to the Sentry's privacy policy as well - https://sentry.io/privacy.

 We are collecting:
 - Crash traceback with code variables states
-- In some cases, a raw update data which caused the crash
+- In some cases, code variables could contain the raw update data which caused the crash

-This data is automatically purged after the issues are closed or stale.
+This data is automatically purged after the issues are closed or/and stale or after 48 hours.
 The crashlytics are not hidden.
 You will be clearly notified about it with the "crash" message Sophie would send.
 In some cases, if it's not possible to send the message (the bot is blocked or another reason Telegram doesn't sends the message), this guarantee can be withdrawn.

-# How we use the data
-We are processing, storing, managing all the data strictly only on the Sophie's virtual machines, with all the latest security updates automatically installed weekly.

-We are not sharing any kinds of the data with third-parties except the anonymous statistics (such as total count of the chats/users or/and percentage and total amount of data that being used for overall number of chats) and crashlytics.

-# Deleting the data
-Currently, removing Sophie from the chat she's in would trigger an automatic data purge task.
-For users, it is not yet possible to automatically purge the data.

-# AI
-When AI features are activated, you automatically agree with the OpenAI's privacy policy - https://openai.com/enterprise-privacy/
-For some AI features, such as ChatBot feature, we would pass the context that could include cached chat's message history (typically less than 20 messages)